Fisher information susceptibility for multiparameter quantum estimation: Application to multiparameter quantum estimation problems

-We can explain this behaviour by noticing that the three estimated parameters have different scales, thus their uncertainties may vary by orders of magnitude, even when each one reaches its individual Cram\'er-Rao bound.
-Consequently, if equal weights are applied, the sum of the variances can be dominated by the contribution of one parameter over the others - specifically, the uncertainty on $q$ is by far the leading term.
-Since the measurement is optimal for the estimation of $q$, we get $r_{\sf multi}[M]\approx 1$ due to this dominating behaviour regardless the behaviour of the two contributions.
+The fact that multiparameter estimation performs closer to optimality than the single parameter case may appear counterintuitive.
+We can partly explain this behaviour by noticing that the uncertainties about the different parameters may vary by orders of magnitude, even when each one reaches its individual Cram\'er-Rao bound.
+Consequently, if equal weights are applied, the sum of the variances can be dominated by the contribution of one parameter over the others---specifically, the uncertainty on $q$ is by far the leading term.
+Since the measurement is optimal for the estimation of $q$, we get $r_{\sf multi}[M]\approx 1$ due to this dominating behaviour regardless the behaviour of the other two contributions.

+It is possible to evaluate the multiparameter susceptibility and its upper and lower bounds using the expressions in Sec.~\ref{s:multiMenos}, even if the states $\ket{\psi_{\pm}}$ are infinite-dimensional.
+As a matter of fact, the finite rank of the quantum statistical model makes it possible to work with finite-dimensional matrices for $\rho_{\bar{\theta}}$ and its derivatives, by introducing a suitable orthonormal basis of $\mathrm{span}\left\{ \ket{\psi_{+}}, \ket{\psi_{-}}, \ket{\partial_1 \psi_{+}}, \ket{\partial_1 \psi_{-}}\right\}$ (derivatives with respect to the other two parameters still give operators supported on this subspace).
+Details on these calculations are expanded in Appendix~\ref{app:incoherent}.
+After this procedure, we can adopt the same numerical techniques as for the previous example; the code is available at~\cite{AlbarelliGitHub2024}.

+In panel (a) of Fig.~\ref{f:incoherent} we show the multiparameter susceptibility $\Sigma[M]$ as a function of $s$ for different values of $q$.
+Since we are considering the optimal measurement centered around $\bar{x}_{\rm opt}$, the problem enjoys a translational invariance and the figures of merit do not depend on the specific value of $x_c$.
+The exact value of $\Sigma[M]$ obtained with the SDP is close to the lower bound (indistinguishable in the plot) also for this model.
+While the discrepancy with the upper bound is more significant, it is still a small difference relative to the large values that the quantities attain.
+For this reason the dashed lines corresponding to the upper bound are barely appreciable in logarithmic scale.

-We have then evaluated the upper and lower bounds to the corresponding multiparameter susceptibility $\Sigma[M]$.
-Remarkably in all the examples we are showing in the following, upper and lower bounds practically coincide, and thus they correspond to the actual susceptibility $\Sigma[M]$.
-We plot the results as a function of $\delta x$ for different values of $q$ in Fig.~\ref{f:menos_incoherent}.
-We first observe that, unlike the behaviour of $r_{\delta x}[M]$ and $r_{\sf multi}[M]$, $\Sigma[M]$ is not monotonous in $q$.
-More importantly we also observe that the susceptibility $\Sigma[M]$ is diverging for $\delta x \to 0$: i.e. when the measurement is optimal, small errors in its implementation of the POVM are highly detrimental.
+We observe that both the noise susceptibility $\Sigma[M]$ and the optimality figures of merit $r_{s}[M]$ and $r_{\sf multi}[M]$ are monotonic in $q$; the former is decreasing while the latter is increasing (clearly, the situation would be reversed for $q>1/2$).
+Thus, we can conclude that when the measurement gets more optimal the price to pay is an increased sensitivity to noise (a similar conclusion was drawn in previous example, albeit only in the region $\Delta \lesssim 0.4$ in which entangled measurements perform well).
+More importantly, we also observe that the susceptibility $\Sigma[M]$ is diverging for $s \to 0$: i.e. when the measurement is optimal, small errors in its implementation of the POVM are highly detrimental.